Julia Gardiner Tyler: Legacy

 The papers of the Tyler family, including Julia Gardiner Tyler, are held by the Special Collections Research Center at the College of William and Mary.
 Tyler's son Lyon, like his father, married his second wife late in life.
-As a result, Julia Tyler had two grandsons who survived into the 21st century: one died in September 2020, while Harrison Ruffin Tyler died in May 2025.
+As a result, Julia Tyler had two grandsons who survived into the 21st century: Lyon Jr. died in September 2020, while Harrison Ruffin Tyler died in May 2025.

 Tyler was generally well received during her time as first lady, and she is credited with revitalizing social life in Washington after the death of her husband's first wife.
 She also provided a level of extravagance to the presidency, but she did little to change or expand the substance of the role of first lady.
 Instead, she strongly affected the role's imagery, incorporating regal elements.
 She is recognized as one of the most successful hostesses in the history of the White House due to her charm and the grandiosity of her parties, and she was one of the earliest first ladies to be directly active in politics.
 Her prominence in Washington has prompted greater historical interest in her life compared to the less active presidential wives that immediately preceded her.